yugamgangar/react-redux-pwa-skeleton/README.md

 ## Why is it needed?

-Now you dont have to setup whole project typing all the boiler plate again and again.
-Custom made easy to go template suitable for a industry based app.
+Now you don't have to setup whole project typing all the boiler plate code everytime.
+Custom made easy to go template suitable for industry based app.

 ## Get Started